Strawberry Compote

 • Bring the mixture to a simmer over medium-low heat for 10-15 minutes, or until it appears thickened.
 Taste and adjust the sweetness to your liking.
 Pour the lemon juice in and cook for another few minutes to incorporate it.

-• Remove the saucepan from heat and let stand for 10 minutes.
+• Remove the saucepan from the heat and let stand for 10 minutes.
 Serve your compote warm or chilled over waffles, French toast, pancakes, ice cream, and more.
 Happy eating!

 Notes